 Connect to WordPress using Filezilla the first time

 To start a new connection on Filezilla, click on the bottom located at the top left area of the interface, just like the next screenshot.
-You can use later to quickly connect and choose a website if you have many.
+You can use it later to quickly connect and choose a website if you have many.

 Here is how to connect to WordPress with Filezilla, the following is a clear screenshot I create, so, you can learn how to add the FTP detail without being confused.
-The steps for connection are next (you can open the photos in a new tab if you want to zoom it just click on it).
+The steps for connection are next (you can open the photos in a new tab if you want to zoom in just click on it).

 - First, click on the New Site button, so, you can name that site connection to use later and connect without adding the log in detail again.

 - Make sure the type of connection checked is FTP (it will be selected by default)